 The Fine Line Between Social Drinking and Alcoholism

 What is social drinking?
 Many people struggle to understand the difference between different types of imbibing and to define social drinker in particular.
 So, what is a social drinker?
 In general, there are four types: social, binge, problem, and alcoholism.
 The definitions for each type of imbibing vary depending on the source and are measured in drinks per day.
-In general, a drink is defined as 12 fluid ounces of beer, 5 fluid ounces of wine, or 1.5 fluid ounces of 80-proof distilled spirits.
+In general, a drink is defined as 12 fluid ounces of beer, five fluid ounces of wine, or 1.5 fluid ounces of 80-proof distilled spirits.
 Below is the social drinking definition as well as those for binge drinking, problem drinking, and alcoholism.

 - Social Drinking: The drinker consumes somewhere between one and 14 alcohol drinks per week.

 - Binge Drinking: The drinker consumes more than four alcohol drinks within two hours if female and more than five drinks in two hours if male.
+This is a usual issue with pregaming drinking.

 - Problem Drinking: The drinker consumes alcohol drinks in the same manner as a binge drinker but on a very frequent basis—even daily—but when faced with a situation where there imbibing starts to negatively affect their life, they can stop drinking.